nelbin4/GInviter/README.md

 To modify the addon's behavior, you can edit the Lua file (`GInviter.lua`) located in the addon's folder.
 Here are some variables you can change:

 - `searchMode`: Choose the search mode for guild invites.
-Options are "zone" for zone-based search and, "class" for class-based search.
+Options are "zone" for zone-based search and "class" for class-based search.
-- `zones`: Add or remove zones to search by following the syntax and comma-separated format.
+- `searchZone`: Add or remove zones to search by modifying this variable.
+Follow the syntax and use a comma-separated format.
-- `classes`: Add or remove classes to search by following the syntax and comma-separated format.
+- `searchClass`: Add or remove classes to search by modifying this variable.
+Follow the syntax and use a comma-separated format.
 - `loopInterval`: Adjust the loop interval in seconds for repeated searches.
 - `level`: Change the level requirement for potential guild members.
 - `maxInvites`: Define the maximum number of invites per player before excluding them.